 The impact on memory is based on the resolution of the image.
-Since the depth buffer is now stored, an extra four bytes per pixel are required to store the depth.
+Since the depth buffer is now stored, an extra four bytes per pixel is required to store the depth.
 The image buffer also uses four bytes per pixel to store rendering results (one byte for red, green, blue, and alpha channels).
 Windows typically used for rendering contain 40,000 to 360,000 pixels (200x200 to 600x600).
 At four bytes per pixel, the overhead to store the depth buffer ranges from a hundred kilobytes to two megabytes.
 On modern distributed shared memory systems, typically containing gigabytes of memory, the memory impact is very small.

-Based on the experiments done, the use of silhouette edges is appropriate applied to particle data sets of this nature.
+Based on the experiments done coupled with anecdotal feedback from application scientists, the use of silhouette edges is appropriate applied to particle data sets of this nature.
 Users can make use of it immediately during their renderings, and with the help of the user defined threshold, can have a device to aid in the visualization process.

 Figure 4.4.
 The left most column contain images where the edges are assigned by using the absolute value of the Laplacian compared with a threshold.
 The second column from the left is where only the positive values of the Laplacian are greater than a threshold.
 The right two columns of images show the edges applied to the rendered image.
-The top row of images compare the Laplacian to a threshold of 0, while the lower images use progressively smaller and smaller thresholds encompassing more and more edges.
+Going from top to bottom, images use progressively smaller thresholds of the Laplacian encompassing more and more edges.
+Actual values used for the thresholds going from top to bottom are 10, 1, 0.1, 0.01, and 0.